Irving Copi: Biography

 Copi studied under Bertrand Russell while at the University of Chicago.
 In 1948 he contributed to the calculus of relations with his article using logical matrices.

 Copi taught at the University of Illinois, the United States Air Force Academy, Princeton University, and the Georgetown University Logic Institute, before teaching logic at the University of Michigan, 1958–69, and at the University of Hawaii at Manoa, 1969–90.

 Assigned to teach logic, Copi reviewed the available textbooks and decided to write his own.
 His manuscript was split into his Introduction to Logic (1953), and Symbolic Logic (1954).
 A reviewer noted that it had an "unusually comprehensive chapter on definition" and mentions that "the author accounts for the seductive nature of informal fallacies".
-The textbooks proved popular, and a reviewer of the third edition noted over 100 new exercises added.
-Both textbooks are widely used, with the former currently in its 14th edition.
+The textbooks, now published by Routledge proved popular, and a reviewer of the third edition noted over 100 new exercises added.
+Both textbooks have been widely used.
+The most recent edition of Introduction to Logic was published in 2019.
+Copi is still listed as the primary author and updates are credited to Carl Cohen of the University of Michigan and Victor Rodych of the University of Lethbridge (Alberta, Canada).